Kiguli/TRUST/README.md

 ```

 ### Copy the environment file
-The project contains an example environment file containing the relevant environment configuration variables, `.env.example`, which you can copy to a new file called `.env` by running:
+The project contains an example environment file `.env.example`, containing environment configuration variables that you may change, if needed.
+You can copy the example to a new file called `.env` by running:

 ```bash
 # On macOS and Linux